onplt/MorphArch/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of unacceptable behavior may be reported to the project maintainer at **onur@morpharch.dev**.
+Instances of unacceptable behavior may be reported to the project maintainer.
 All complaints will be reviewed and investigated promptly and fairly.

 ## Attribution